foxBMS/foxbms-2/docs/tools/debugger/debug-application.rst

 #########################

 During development it is necessary to be able to deeply inspect internals of the BMS application.
 This is only possible through a debugger.
+Apart from that a debugger is a required tool for downloading code into the BMS.

 A debugger attaches to the microcontroller on the BMS which will be called `target` in the following text.
 The interface through which the connection